gurpreetkaur2511/Induction-programme-1/README.md

 This day reminded us that college life is not just about academics.
 It’s equally about **personal growth, emotional well-being**, and forming meaningful connections with others.
 From **spiritual grounding to intellectual engagement**, Day 2 gave us a glimpse of the balanced journey ahead.

-## Day 3 : August 4, 2025
+## Day 3 : 4 August 2025

-The day began spiritually with the recitation of the Mool Mantra, guided by Dr. Harpreet Kaur, HoD of Applied Sciences.
+We began our day with the spiritual recitation of the Mool Mantra in the presence of Dr. Harpreet Kaur, HoD of Applied Sciences.

+The first session introduced us to GitHub, where we were guided on how to create a repository and upload our daily reports.
+It was our first exposure to version control and technical documentation.

-We then attended an informative session by our senior Taranpreet Kaur from the Causmic Club, where we learned about the club’s activities and how to join.
-This was followed by an exciting lecture on Motorsports by a mechanical senior, highlighting the engineering behind racing.
+Next, our senior Taranpreet Kaur from the Causmic Club gave a detailed talk about the club’s activities, Instagram presence, and how to become a member.
+This was followed by a fascinating session on Motorsports by a mechanical senior, who explained the role of engineering in racing.

-Next, Dr. Priya Darshani continued her session on Universal Human Values, focusing on balancing relationships, physical needs, and right understanding.
-The session was highly interactive and insightful.
+Dr. Priya Darshani then delivered an interactive lecture on Universal Human Values, where she focused on how to maintain a balance between relationships, physical facilities, and right understanding.
+She also addressed questions from students and shared tips on overcoming indulgence and depression.

-After a lunch break, Prof. Aastik Sharma conducted an engaging English class encouraging students to speak confidently in English and write a letter describing their first day at college.
+After lunch, Prof. Aastik Sharma took an English class where he encouraged everyone to introduce themselves and write a letter describing their first day of college.
+He motivated us to shed the fear of speaking English.

-The day ended with a Peer-to-Peer (P2P) C++ lecture by our seniors, where we ran our first “Hello World” program and understood variables.
-It was a motivating and hands-on start to our programming journey.
+The day concluded with a Peer-to-Peer (P2P) session by our seniors who introduced us to basic C++ programming.
+We successfully ran our first "Hello World" program and learned about variables.

-**Overall, Day 3 was full of learning, interaction, and inspiration.**
+**Overall, Day 3 was enriching — full of spiritual energy, practical knowledge, and new beginnings.**